Energy Management 101

 Using the AOA Tone to Assist with Energy Management

 What is "Energy" and how do we manage it?

 Figure 4 depicts a simple aileron roll.
 If the pilot starts to roll the airplane without pulling up at the start of the roll, the airplane will be nose down at the end.
-That’s because the net amount of lift is a wash: half of the maneuver it’s up, and half it’s down.
+That’s because the net amount of lift in an upward direction is a wash: half of the maneuver it’s up, and half it’s down.
 The airplane behaves like a ball thrown straight ahead.
 The amount of drop depends on how fast the airplane rolls—faster roll rate means less drop and vice versa.
 Because the airplane is accelerating downhill, total energy at the end of the maneuver equals total energy at the start of the maneuver.

 Approach and Landing

 Landing speed is another Goldilocks parameter: it has to be “just right,” not too fast and not too slow.
 Because IAS is affected by gross weight, load factor (G/bank angle) and density altitude; it’s generally easier to reference AOA for approach and landing because ONSPEED AOA is always the same (it’s designed into the airplane).
 Figure 8 is an energy efficient visual landing pattern.
 It’s energy efficient, because it allows the airplane to achieve stable parameters prior to the final alignment phase of landing without the use of power, if desired.
 It should look similar to the “power-off 180-degree landings” we practiced when we learned to fly.
 It’s designed to allow the pilot to concentrate purely on flying the airplane from the time the base turn is started through landing.